felix-b/AutoPatterns/README.md

-# MetaPatterns
+# AutoPatterns
 A Roslyn-based meta-programming library, which automatically generates implementations of design patterns and abstractions through pipelines of reusable templates.

 ## Why another meta-programming library

 ### Powerful
-**MetaPatterns** comes equipped with happy paths for the following use cases:
+**AutoPatterns** comes equipped with happy paths for the following use cases:
   - Implement a well-known abstraction (e.g. IComparable, IFormattable).
 Implement/override known members.
   - Implement an abstraction which is not known in advance (e.g. ICustomerEntity, IInventoryService).
 Implement/override discovered members, be prepared for any types and signatures.
   - Declare and implement any member, not limited to those declared by interfaces or a base type.